-Bio: Short stories, and blogging kindled Leanne Dyck’s writing flame.
+Bio: Short stories, flash fiction and blogging kindled Leanne Dyck’s writing flame.
 The fire began to roar when her writing appeared in knitting and business magazines.
 Sparks flew high when two of her stories were published in a literary journal.
 Firefighters were alerted when, in June 2009, she self-published MAYNELY A MYSTERY.
 Now that Decadent Publishing has published THE SWEATER CURSE, the fire refuses to be contained.

 What will e-readers like about your book?

 Laurie Buchanan writes: Stitch by colorful stitch, Leanne Dyck knits a tale of intrigue with THE SWEATER CURSE.